umbraco/UmbracoDocs/10/umbraco-ui-builder/extras/known-issues.md

 ---
-description: Known issues in Konstrukt, the back office UI builder for Umbraco.
+description: Known issues in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Known Issues